How to choose keywords during attribution

 • grandson – grandson

-– If you have animals in the image, do not forget to mention their names: cat; dog; elephant; spider, etc…
+– if animals are present, do not forget their names: cat; dog; elephant; spider; etc.

-• domesticated animal – used for both pets and farm animals, for example, cattle, pigs, sheep, horses, etc.
+• domesticated animal – for pets and farm animals such as cattle, pigs, sheep, horses, etc.

-• farm animal – if a farm animal is present
+• farm animal – when a farm animal is present

-• pet – if the image features any domestic animal or pet.
-This keyword is used when the animal belongs to a person.
+• pet – when the animal clearly belongs to a person

-– Just like with people, indicate their quantity: one; two; three; …; group.
+– as with people, indicate counts for animals: one; two; three; …; group.

-• wide-angle – the subject is shot at a wide angle
+• wide angle – shot with a wide angle

-• backlit – the main light source is behind, details of the subject may or may not be shaded.
+• backlit – main light from behind; subject details may or may not be in shadow

-• toned – toned image, be sure to specify the color (red; blue; yellow; sepia)
+• toned – toned image; specify color (red; blue; yellow; sepia)

 • soft focus – soft glow effect

-• copy space – if there is free space left in the photo for text insertion
+• copy space – free space left for text

-• texture – backgrounds or other images where the structure of the object or material is shot in close-up
+• texture – backgrounds or other images where the structure is shot close up

-• vector – if this is a vector illustration
+• vector – if it is a vector illustration

-• abstract – abstract content made of unclear forms, elements, and colors (can be used as a background)
+• abstract – abstract content of indistinct forms, elements, colors (can be used as a background)

-• background – an image that can be used as a background for text or other small images.
-Usually, photos of this type are uniform, monochrome, and low-contrast
+• background – an image used as a background for text or small images; usually uniform, solid, low‑contrast

-• cutout – the object is shot against a background without details, usually on a white background
+• cutout – object on a featureless background, usually white

-• exterior – the appearance of buildings and other architectural forms
+• exterior – exterior views of buildings and architectural forms

-• interior – the interior view of buildings, rooms, spaces
+• interior – interior views of buildings, rooms, premises

 • landscape – landscape